bigfatfrog/messageApp/readme.md

 ##Security
 Authenticaion middleware needs adding with pubically accessable route in an allow list At the moment IDOR of the post request is done by checking the user in the controller
+##RefreshMethod
+The method of refreshing/update the statuses is poor.
+It should make use of the Twillo webhook to auto update the database and ajax to refresh the browser screen